uselotus/lotus/README.md

    ```
    You should now be able to access the homepage at [localhost/](http://localhost/), and sign in using the `ADMIN_USERNAME` and `ADMIN_PASSWORD` you defined.

-We are currently working on easy deployment options for AWS, GCP, and Azure.
+Easy deployment options for AWS, GCP, and Azure are on the roadmap.
 If you have any questions, feel free to reach out to us.

 <p align="right">(<a href="#lotus-pricing-and-billing-on-any-metric">back to top</a>)</p>